 As consumers, we are speedy to react to any slip-ups from a brand name or government body.
 However, we don’t frequently show appreciation to the good food items.

 Here’s a list of a few practices that have been banned by the Food Safety and Standards Authority of India FSSAI, but they still carry on because of a lack of knowledge and awareness.

 1. Animal origin silver Coating

 The silver leaf coating, also known as chandi ka parrot, that was used by sweet makers to decorate various Indian sweets, including kaju katli, paan, and Elachi, has been banned.
 There were concerns that the silver coating contained heavy metal traces such as chromium, nickel, cadmium, and lead —which are harmful to human health.

 The 2016 regulation stated, “It should be in the form of a sheet of consistent thickness, free from creases and folds.
 The weight of the silver coating should not exceed 2.8g/sq m, and silver content should be of minimum 999/1,000 fineness.”

 Toluene is a liquid chemical that is used in paint thinners.
 Although with many layers between the packing material and the food item, toluene still infuses into the food items.
 Toluene can potentially cause liver and kidney damage.
 Although it has been banned across the food industry, it is widely used for printing on packaging material in the country!

 3. Health supplements as medicines

-	Since the last year, health supplements manufacturing companies have come under the scrutiny.
+Since the last year, health supplement manufacturing companies have come under scrutiny.